khalilelghoul01/arch-rest/README.md

 Arch-Rest is a lightweight and flexible RESTful API framework built with TypeScript.
 It allows developers to create endpoints and routers easily using classes and methods, and it provides a simple and intuitive API for handling HTTP requests and responses.

+**Note:** Arch-Rest is still in development and is not yet ready for production use.
+It is made by an amateur developer and is not yet stable.
+Use at your own risk. i started this project to learn more how a rest api framework works and how to build one from scratch. i will be happy if you can contribute to this project. the documentation is not yet complete and will be updated soon(the current documentation is just a draft made by chatGPT).

 ### Getting Started

 To get started with Arch-Rest, simply install it using npm: